 That’s a shame.
 But there’s a workaround that doesn’t involve adding a disable switch.

-To make it work, you have to copy the file fb.d64 into your SD card’s 1541 directory.
+To make it work, you have to copy the disk image fb.d64 into your SD card’s 1541 directory.
 You can download that image from the Pi1541 home page.
 It’s in the downloads section.

 Next, you edit your configuration to automatically mount that image when your Pi1541 boots up.
-Edit the options.txt file, whether from the Raspberry Pi or by mounting your SD card in your regular computer.
+Edit the options.txt file on your SD card, whether from the Raspberry Pi or by mounting your SD card in your regular computer.
 Scroll down to the line that contains the words AutoMountImage = fb.d64.
 Uncomment this line by removing the two slashes at the start of the line, then save the file.

 And that’s it.
 This easy-to-overlook option makes your Pi1541 compatible with an Epyx Fast Load, Action Replay, or Final Cartridge.
 Presumably it will work with other fastloaders as well.
-The configuration file calls out those three specifically, and I happen to own an Epyx Fast Load, so I know that combination works.
+The configuration file calls out those three three (that’s what the comment about EFL, AR, and FC means), and I happen to own an Epyx Fast Load, so I know that combination works.

 One more trick to make the Pi1541 work better